 Studies in Japan show that connecting with the sights, sounds and scents of the forest helps to reduce stress, depression and sleeplessness, while improving blood pressure, boosting our immune system and simply increasing happiness!

-Three Kyoto hotspots are the Arashiyama Bamboo Grove, the Kifune-jinja Shrine and the cedars and cypresses of Keihoku but, if Japan’s a bit of a stretch, you could more easily try Keldy in Yorkshire, the Forest of Dean or Castlewellan in County Down.
+Three Kyoto hotspots are the Arashiyama Bamboo Grove, the Kifune-jinja Shrine and the cedars and cypresses of Keihoku but, if Japan’s a bit of a stretch, you could more easily try:

 If you want to be authentic and try forest bathing in Japan, we’ve got a bumper guide to travelling to Japan through the seasons.